 The remainder of this report will summarize these two proposals and the group’s support for carrying this work forward.

-Proposal 1: Sharing using existing DSRC channelzation and CCA in 10MHz channels
+Proposal 1: Sharing using existing DSRC channelization and CCA in 10MHz channels

 Prior to the formation of the DSRC Coexistence TT, there was a presentation in the 802.11 Wireless Next Generation Standing Committee (WNG SC) that outlined some initial ideas for band sharing [14] and addressed the issue of CCA in 10 MHz channels.
 After the initial DSRC Coexistence TT meeting, a preliminary proposal was brought to the TT in September of 2013.
 In particular, a document entitled “Proposal for U-NII-4 Devices” [15], also known as the 13/994 proposal, has been reviewed by the group.
 Highlights of the proposal are:

-Detection in 5850-5925 MHz
+Detection of DSRC by WLAN in 5850-5925 MHz

 -85dBm detection of 802.11p preambles in 10MHz bandwidth